LJLee37/longnumcalc/README.md

 # longnumcalc
-## Discribtion
+## Describtion
 This repository is calculator that can calculate really big numbers.

 ## License
-This repository is licensed under GPL.
+This repository is licensed under GPL v3.